History of Quimby Country

 In addition to trying to attract families, Miss Quimby was also quite invested in maintaining the camp’s position as a mecca for ﬁshermen.
 In 1925, she and one of her ﬁshing guides started one of the ﬁrst ﬁsh hatcheries in Vermont, raising salmon and trout in the “Rearing Station” on the shore of Big Averill Lake, near Sandy Beach.

 Lilly and Gene Devlin purchased a majority stake in Quimby Country in February 2018.
-They currently hold a 51 percent ownership in the company and serve as the general managers.
-The former board retained 49 percent interest on behalf of its shareholders, most of whom are long-time guests.
+In 2021 they exercised the option to buy the remaining 49% interest in Quimby Country making them the sole owners.
 Lilly and Gene look forward to building on Quimby’s traditions while honoring its rich heritage and stewardship to the land and to its guests.

 Spanning Miss Quimby’s era and that of the current owners was a slight man with a quick smile and restless energy.
 Albert Pratt, who worked at Quimby